READ THESE GUIDELINES BEFORE SUBMITTING WORK. Failure to follow the instructions contained herein will result in an

 Please make certain your are submitting your work to the correct call.
 Submitting poems to the call for short stories will get your work rejected, unread.
 Submissions of incomplete or unfinished work will be rejected, unread.
 Sending a chapbook manuscript to a call for pieces for the website will get your work rejected, unread.

-The Poet's Haven has a general open call for chapbook manuscripts each spring.
-2017's call will be open from March 13 through May 13.
+The Poet's Haven has an open call for chapbook manuscripts each spring.
 This call is only open for a short period each year to prevent us from getting so buried in submissions that we cannot find time to read them all.
 Do not submit manuscripts to other calls: they will be rejected without any consideration.

 The Poet’s Haven receives the rights to publish all work submitted to the PoetsHaven.com Galleries on the website.
 The author retains ownership and is free to have it published elsewhere, provided the other publishers do not require first-time or exclusive rights.